 Interested?
 I’ve got the easiest way to make your own calendars right here.
 Read on!

 Calendars Make Great Gifts

 If your family is even a little like mine, I bet you get a calendar (maybe even two) every year during the holidays.
 We all need calendars, even with smartphones offering the functionality of a calendar at our fingertips; hanging a calendar on the wall is still common.
 For a lot of us, the physical calendar is more useful and important than the digital one.
-For others, the two work in tandem with a wall calendar giving you that quick look at your day, week, or month to come while your digital calendar chirps reminders at you.

 Lulu xPress + Calendars

 Lulu xPress showcases our new book creation interface and our updated product options and pricing.
-In the next few months we’ll be talking a lot more about these new products and interface, but for today, let’s focus on one aspect of our new interface: the calendar creator.
+In the next few months we’ll be talking a lot more about these new products and interfaces, but for today, let’s focus on one aspect of our new interface: the calendar creator.

 Making Calendars Faster and Better

 While the Studio Wizard was a good way to organize and create a calendar, there are a number of issues with this tool.
 The most pressing being that it uses old technology quickly disappearing from the modern web.
 Our Lulu xPress calendar maker is a simpler process for anyone who wants to quickly upload images and make a calendar.
 And for our more dedicated designers, we offer a PDF upload option.

 That means, for the first time ever, you can make a calendar using Lulu without a template design!